 \subsubsection{Performance Comparator Accuracy in Different Transmitter Speeds}

-In Fig.~\ref{fig:eval-comparator-speed}, where DeepRx is trained on speeds 0, 1, and 2 m/s, we observe comparator accuracies of 98\%, 98\%, 97\%, 98\%, 96\%, and 75\%, averaged over all Eb/N0 levels, for test speeds of 0, 1, 2, 3, 4, and 20 m/s, respectively.
+In Fig.~\ref{fig:eval-comparator-speed}, where DeepRx is trained on speeds 0, 1, and 2 m/s, we observe comparator accuracies of 98\%, 98\%, 97\%, 98\%, 96\%, and 75\%, averaged over all Eb/N0 levels, for test speeds 0, 1, 2, 3, 4, and 20 m/s, respectively.
 This can be averaged to 93.3\% accuracy for all the test speeds in all Eb/N0 levels.
 Lowest accuracy of 0\% can be seen for the highest speed of 20 m/s in Eb/N0=6 dB.
 Comparing this with Fig.~\ref{fig:prelim-speed-trained-low} shows the low accuracy happens close to the Eb/N0 level that the two BER graphs of DeepRx and TradRx cross (i.e., 4 dB).
-This means the comparator makes incorrect decisions regarding whether or not retraining is required mostly when $\text{BER}_\text{DeepRx} \approx \text{BER}_\text{TradRx}$.
-At Eb/N0=6 dB, where we have the lowest Performance Comparator accuracy for speed 20 m/s, $\text{BER}_\text{DeepRx}$ is only 1.4e-2 higher than $\text{BER}_\text{TradRx}$.
+Similar to Section~\ref{sec:eval-comparator-channel}, the comparator makes incorrect decisions mostly when $\text{BER}_\text{DeepRx} \approx \text{BER}_\text{TradRx}$.
+At Eb/N0=6 dB for speed 20 m/s, $\text{BER}_\text{DeepRx}$ is only 1.4e-2 higher than $\text{BER}_\text{TradRx}$.
 Therefore, an incorrect decision of ``retraining not required'' hurts the system BER by only 1.4e-2 higher BER.